kill-gear/circuit-cinema/README.md

 #### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.